tsender/auto_scene_gen/documentation/msg_and_srv_reference.md

 ## WorkerIssueNotification.srv

-This services is to be invoked by the AutoSceneGen Worker to inform the AutoSceneGen Client of an issue.
+This services is to be invoked by the AutoSceneGenWorker to inform the AutoSceneGenClient of an issue.

 ### Request
 **Field**               | **Type**              | **Description**